- Spring Classes

 I don’t want to go into details, since there are lines I don’t want to cross on the Net, and I don’t like reading other people’s blow-by-blow (literally) descriptions of sex on the Net.
 It’s embarrassing and makes me feel like a perv, a voyeur.

-But around this time, one thing led to another, and Phil introduced me to dry-humping.
-It sure seemed like sex to me.
+But around this time, one thing led to another, and it sure seemed like sex to me.
 I cried, “What did we just do?”

 But he–whose school had sex ed, unlike mine–talked to me from his position of “superior” knowledge, and told me it was not sex: Because our clothes were on and there was no entry, it was not actually sex, so we were still virgins.